 Type 2 diabetes often results in health complications, including but not limited to: heart attack, stroke, limb amputations, end-stage renal disease, blindness, nerve and eye damage, skin conditions, Alzheimer’s and depression (2).
 If you’ve been diagnosed with type 2 diabetes and have questions, you’re not alone.
 EmblemHealth is here to help you manage and improve your health, and reduce the risk for complications.

-EmblemHealth’s New Diabetes Self-Management Program will take place at the EmblemHealth Neighborhood Care Duane Street beginning in February.
+EmblemHealth’s Diabetes Self-Management Program will take place at the EmblemHealth Neighborhood Care Duane Street beginning in April.
 We’ll discuss topics that include healthy eating, physical activity, medication management, monitoring blood sugar levels, reducing risks, coping, and goal setting.

 Diabetes self-management education has been shown to help people lower their sugar levels, reduce the risk of complications, make healthy lifestyle changes, and increase how often they undergo recommended testing.
 Diabetes education can help you learn more about diabetic devices, including how to properly use them, interpret your results, and better understand your medications.